cloudnativelabs/kube-router/docs/see-it-in-action.md

 ## Network Routes Controller

 Network routes controller is responsible for reading pod CIDR allocated by controller manager to the node, and advertises the routes to the rest of the nodes in the cluster (BGP peers).
-Use of BGP is transperent to user for basic pod-to-pod networking.
+Use of BGP is transparent to user for basic pod-to-pod networking.

 [![asciicast](https://asciinema.org/a/120885.png)](https://asciinema.org/a/120885)